huikeneng/origin/README.md

 # origin
-These are some simple code.
+These are some simple codes.